ebu/benchmarkstt/docs/INSTALL.rst

 4. Test and use

-   Conferatur should now be installed and usable.
+   BenchmarkSTT should now be installed and usable.

    .. code-block:: none

-      $ echo "IT WORKS" | conferatur normalization --lowercase it works
+      $ echo "IT WORKS" | benchmarkstt normalization --lowercase it works